culvertsoft/mgen/index_q_Contact.md

 ### Discussion forum

-We're planning to set up a discussion forum for support and questions.
-This is planned for the inital beta release.
+We're looking to host a forum or mailing list for community support questions and discussions.
+We're currently leaning towards a discussion board solution based on [discourse](http://www.discourse.org/), and have one at [forum.culvertsoft.se](http://forum.culvertsoft.se/).

 ### Bug reports